Program Curriculum Policy

 6.1 General Program Information

-• A program information template will be populated for all college programs and will be reviewed on an annual basis and updated as required.
-This will include, but is not limited to, program title, credential, duration, description, learning outcomes, delivery mode and location(s), general education requirements and work experience opportunities.
+- A program information template will be populated for all college programs and will be reviewed on an annual basis and updated as required.
+This will include, but is not limited to, program title, credential, duration, description, learning outcomes, delivery mode and location(s), general education requirements and work integrated or experiential learning opportunities.

-• The wording of program and course descriptions will adhere to a set of established guidelines as provided in Appendix A: Guidelines for writing program and course descriptions.
+- The wording of program and course descriptions will adhere to a set of established guidelines as provided in Appendix A.

-• Changes to the program information will be approved at the level and within the timelines identified in Appendix B: Approvals Chart for Program and Course Changes
+- Changes to the program information will be approved at the level and within the timelines identified in Appendix B.

-• Program Learning Outcomes will be established for all programs at Mohawk College.
+- Program Vocational Learning Outcomes will be established for all programs at Mohawk College by approved academic quality processes aligned to the program’s credential.

-• Changes to program outcomes will be approved at the level and within the timelines identified in Appendix B: Approvals Chart for Program and Course Changes.
+- Changes to program outcomes will be approved at the level and within the timelines identified in Appendix B.

-• Changes to the learning outcomes will be approved at the level and within the timelines identified in Appendix B: Approvals Chart for Program and Course Changes
+- Changes to the learning outcomes are approved at the level and within the timelines identified in Appendix B.

 6.3 Essential Employability Skills and General Education

-• Programs will be designed to allow students to achieve the essential employability skill requirements and the required non-vocational general education requirements as set in the MCU Framework for Programs of Instruction.
+- Each program will enable students to achieve the essential employability skill requirements and the required non-vocational general education or breadth requirements as set in the MCU Framework for Programs of Instruction, PEQAB, and in the college’s General Education Policy.

 6.4 Programs of Study

-• Changes to a Program of Studies will be considered during an annual review period to be determined by the Registrar.
+- Changes to a Program of Studies will be considered according to the three-year cycle as set out in the Program of Studies Policy as determined by the Registrar.

-• A proposed change to a program of studies must be accompanied by a plan to support current students that are progressing in a non-traditional manner.
-Typically this is accomplished by identifying an equivalency.
+- Proposed changes to a program of studies must be accompanied by a plan to support current students that are progressing in a non-traditional manner.
+Typically, this is accomplished by identifying an equivalency.

-• Changes to the program of studies will be approved at the level and within the timelines identified in Appendix B: Approvals Chart for Program and Course Changes.
+- Changes to the program of study will be approved at the level and within the timelines identified in Appendix B.

-• Changes to course outlines or learning plans will be approved at the level and within the timelines identified in Appendix B: Approvals Chart for Program and Course Changes).
+- Changes to course outlines or learning plans will be approved at the level and within the timelines identified in Appendix B.

 7. Policy Revision Date